|Sunday||8:00 a.m. to 7:00 p.m.|

-Eight hours of continuing education are required each year to renew your inspector's license, but the professional organization we are members of, InterNACHI, requires we have 24 hours a year.
+- What education and/or training do you have that relates to your work?Eight hours of continuing education are required each year to renew your inspector's license, but the professional organization we are members of, InterNACHI, requires we have 24 hours a year.
 We easily excess even this standard every year.

-Our lead inspector, Edward has been in home renovations for twenty years.
+- How did you get started doing this type of work?Our lead inspector, Edward has been in home renovations for twenty years.
 Seeing so many problems that home owners wanted repaired, has given him an insight into which types of defects will lead to major problems in the future.
 Sometimes an ounce of prevention really is worth a pound of cure.
 When he decided to change careers, he knew his past experience as a renovator would give him an edge over others.

-Ask a lot of question because not all inspectors are equal.
+- What advice would you give a customer looking to hire a provider in your area of work?Ask a lot of question because not all inspectors are equal.
 Some in the home inspection industry are retirees from unrelated fields, who are looking for a way to keep busy.
 Ask about the inspector's background.
 Ask how long the inspection will take, if they say an hour, you may not getting a complete inspection.
 Ask what style of report they use, narrative style reports are best because they give more complete information.
 Ask if the inspector is licensed, what professional organizations they are members of, do they have client reviews and where can you find them.

 Mountain Time Zone